 1. Weather Considerations

-When selecting the best time for a walking tour in Berlin, weather conditions play a crucial role.
-Berlin experiences distinct seasons, each with its own charm.
+Weather conditions will have a decisive role when deciding when to pick the best time for a walking tour in Berlin.
+Every season of Berlin has its charm.
 Here’s a breakdown of what you can expect:

 a) Spring (March to May)